nordnet/cordova-hot-code-push/README.md

 **Is it fine with App Store?** Yes, it is... as long as your content corresponds to what application is intended for.
 If your application should be a calculator, but after the update becomes audio player - you will be banned.

 ## Supported Platforms
-- Android 4.0.0 or above
+- Android 4.0.0 or above.
-- iOS 7.0 or above
+- iOS 7.0 or above.
+Requires Xcode 7 and Swift 2.

 ## Documentation
 - [Installation](#installation)